ucsd-cse8a-sp24/ucsd-cse8a-sp24.github.io/_lectures/midterm-exam.md

 For those who have AFA exam accommodation letters, those are all done through the Triton Testing Center.
 Please sign up for an available time slot immediately to ensure you can find one that fits your schedule.

-We are allowing to bring a single 8 1/2" x 11" cheat/note sheet.
+We are allowing everyone to bring a single 8 1/2" x 11" cheat/note sheet.
 Make sure to bring pen/pencil and a picture ID (student ID preferred).

 ## Midterm Review